French Income Tax

 For all financial income (interest, dividends, capital gains,...), by ticking the appropriate box on the income tax return, French residents can choose between:

-If opting for income tax bands, capital gains are reduced by 50% for shares held at least 2 years and 60% if held 8 years or more.
+If opting for income tax bands, capital gains on shares purchased before 01/01/2018 are reduced by 50% if those shares have been held at least 2 years and 60% if held 8 years or more (these reductions also apply to mutual funds that are at least 75% invested in shares).
 The reduction does not apply to the social taxes.
 Additional reductions (up to 85%) are available for the sale of shares in small companies under specific circumstances.

 Unless total prior year taxable income (revenu fiscal) was under 75k€ (50k€ if single) and a request for exemption is made, 30% tax must be deducted at source on dividends.
 Similarly, unless prior year taxable income was under 50k€ (25k€ if single) and a request for exemption is made, 30% tax on bank interest & other fixed income must be deducted at source.
 This is considered to be a “payment on account” and would in fact be reimbursed if you opt out of the flat tax and the resulting total tax based on band rates is lower.
 All French banks will automatically deduct & declare these amounts for you.
 For assets abroad, you should declare and pay yourself before the 15th of the month following receipt (unless you fall below the above mentioned limits).